 His play during the 2013-14 season saw Delph realize the sterling potential that caused Villa to sign him for a hefty fee from Leeds in 2009.
 As Villa's spark plug from midfield, Delph's rambunctious runs, tenacious tackling and endless energy were at the heart of many of Villa's best moments.

 Worryingly, however, Delph has just a year remaining on his contract and has not yet agreed to terms on a new deal.
-Sam Allardyce and West Ham have positioned themselves to make the most of the situation by reportedly bidding £5 million for the midfield dynamo.
+Sam Allardyce and West Ham have positioned themselves to make the most of the situation by reportedly bidding £5 million for the midfield dynamo, according to Dave Kidd of the Mirror.

 Villa must not allow the potential signing of Ki to convince them that Delph is surplus to requirements and allow him to depart, especially for such a relatively small fee.

-Letting the club's best player from last year leave simply because he will be out of contract soon and a rival club has come calling would demoralize the fans, greatly weaken Villa on the pitch and further diminish Villa's reputation as one of the Premier League's stalwarts.
+Letting the club's player of the year (as voted by the fans) from last year leave simply because he will be out of contract soon and a rival club has come calling would demoralize the fans, greatly weaken Villa on the pitch and further diminish Villa's reputation as one of the Premier League's stalwarts.

 As appealing as signing Ki would be, the excitement of the Korean's arrival would be almost entirely extinguished if Delph were to be sold.
 Ki has the potential to have a successful career at Villa Park and is an exciting transfer target, but retaining Delph's services must be an even greater priority.